SouthGreenPlatform/training_reproducible_research/docs/pages/conda/conda-1-introduction.md

 A Conda *environment* is essentially a directory that is added to your PATH and that contains a specific collection of packages that you have installed.
 Packages are symlinked between environments to avoid unnecessary duplication.

-This tutorial depends on files from the course GitHub repo.
-Take a look at the [setup](pre-course-setup) for instructions on how to set it up if, you haven't done so already.
-Then open up a terminal and go to `workshop-reproducible-research/tutorials/conda`.
-Instructions below assume that you are standing in `workshop-reproducible-research/tutorials/conda/` unless otherwise specified (*e.g.* if it says "create a file", it means save it in `workshop-reproducible-research/tutorials/conda/`).